valencra/machine-learning-excercises/README.md

 # machine-learning-exercises

-My exercise solutions for the Stanford University/Coursera Machine Learning course by Andrew Ng.
+My exercise solutions for the Stanford University on Coursera Machine Learning course by Andrew Ng.

 All solutions are written in MATLAB.